“How do I get started as a speaker?” Once again, I was asked this question. Here is my answer to all who are interested.

 MARKETING: Start by designing a one-page profile which includes program title, description, objectives and a bio.
-Here are six of my profiles, each tailored to a different audience.
+Here are six one-page profiles, each tailored to a different audience.
 Export as a PDF and forward to as many people as possible.

 BODY POSITION: Standing behind a podium is putting a divide between you and your audience.
 Try to stand up front and center as often as possible.
 A lavalier mic allows you to use both hands – use them.
 When you catch yourself clasping your hands in front of your belly, drop your hands to your sides or move around the stage to loosen up.